 30 0.671

-The absorbance data produced are classified as good because all the series of levels from the smallest to the largest have an absorbance value of 0.1 - 0.7, while the absorbance value is 0.1 - 0.7.The correlation cofficient obtained is 0.9965 which meets the requirements is more than 0.9770 or almost close to 1 so that the results obtained are linear between concentration and absorbance8.
+The correlation coefficient obtained is 0.9965 which meets the requirements which is more than 0.9770 or almost close to 1 so that the results obtained are linear between concentration and absorbance8.

 The solubility test

-Table 2 showedthat the solubility results of the components of SNEDDS which have the highest solubility with astxanthin, namelyoleic acid as the oil phase, tween 20 as surfactant and propylene glycol as co-surfactant.
+Table 2 showsthat the componentsof SNEDDS having thehighest solubility of for Astxanthin werenamely; oleic acid as the oil phase, tween 20 as surfactant and propylene glycol as co-surfactant.

 Table 2: The results of solubility test with astaxanthin